oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-fmw-domains/soa-suite/_index.md

 In this release, SOA Suite domains are supported using the “domain on a persistent volume” [model]({{< relref "/userguide/managing-domains/choosing-a-model/_index.md" >}}) only, where the domain home is located in a persistent volume (PV).

+#### Prerequisites for SOA Suite Domains

+* Kubernetes 1.11.5+, 1.12.3+, 1.13.0+, 1.14.0+, and 1.15.0+ (check with `kubectl version`).
+* Flannel networking v0.9.1-amd64 (check with `docker images | grep flannel`).
+* Docker 18.9.1 (check with `docker version`)
+* Helm 2.14.3+ (check with `helm version`).
+* Oracle Fusion Middleware Infrastructure 12.2.1.3.0 image with patch 29135930.
+  * The existing Fusion Middleware Infrastructure Docker image, `container-registry.oracle.com/middleware/fmw-infrastructure:12.2.1.3`, has all the necessary patches applied.
+  * Check the Fusion Middleware Infrastructure patches with `docker run container-registry.oracle.com/middleware/fmw-infrastructure:12.2.1.3 sh -c '$ORACLE_HOME/OPatch/opatch lspatches'`.
+* You must have the `cluster-admin` role to install the operator.
+* We do not currently support running SOA in non-Linux containers.

 #### Limitations